Skip to main content

 Smart contract audits

-The Balanced smart contracts were audited by FYEO in 2023:
+The Balanced smart contracts have been audited by Hashlock, Coinspect, MoveBit, FYEO, and SlowMist:

 Withdrawal limits